edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: lt: anytype < anytype -> bool

-    Less than operator.
+    Performs a less than value comparison with operands of :eql:type:`anytype`.

-    Return ``true`` if the value of the left expression is less than the value of the right expression.
-In EdgeQL any values can be compared to each other as long as they are of the same type:
+    This results in a :eql:type:`bool` of ``true`` if the left operand is less than the the right operand:

     .. code-block:: edgeql-repl